Stanford in the Vale

 The Second World War

 The Second World War (1939-45) brought great change to Stanford.
-Nine individuals are recorded on the war memorial in St. Denys' church as having lost their lives, and these died at sea (commemorated at Portsmouth Naval Memorial and Tower Hill Memorial) or are buried in Stanford, France, Hungary, Italy and Tunisia.
+Ten individuals are recorded on the War Memorial in St. Denys' church as having lost their lives, and these died at sea (commemorated at Portsmouth Naval Memorial and Tower Hill Memorial) or are buried in Stanford, France, Hungary, Italy, Syria and Tunisia.
+The names of those who died, which appear on the village’s War Memorial, are:

 There was an active Home Guard in 1940 under Major Douglas Maitland King of Orchard House.
 Men and women worked the land, in reserved occupations for food production, or in the Land Army.
 Evacuees had arrived from London in the early phases of hostilities.
 Some Italian and German prisoners of war were present in and around the village, working on farms and in the Shellingford crossroads quarry.
-British Army personnel were billeted in and around the village, and the Institute, a wooden building erected in 1927, and used for village social activities, was requisitioned as a canteen.
+British Army personnel were billeted in and around the village, and with this, as well as later military operations, came the construction and requisition of buildings to help with the war effort.
+This included: the Institute, a wooden building erected in 1927 adjacent to the school, requisitioned as a canteen and previously used for village social activities; an air raid shelter and accommodation block adjacent to the west of the A417, still standing to this day; a water storage pool and air raid shelters, superseded by Tyrell Close; and a corrugated iron aircraft hangar, adjacent to Shellingford crossroads; as well as other buildings in the area which do not exist to this day.

 WW2 accomodation in Stanford